-The Scot trailed 5-3 but dug in to stick with a rampant Lewis, reducing the deficit to 6-5 to set up a grand stand finish but the Stoke youngster was not to be stopped as he lifted his first world title in style.
+The Scot trailed 5-3 but dug in to stick with a rampant Lewis, reducing the deficit to 6-5 to set up a grand stand finish but Lewis was not to be stopped as he lifted his first world title in style.

 3. Gary Anderson 7-6 Phil Taylor (2015)

-Four years on from his heartbreaking loss, Anderson claimed his first world title, coming through a 7-6 thriller to see off Taylor.
+Four years on from his heartbreaking loss to Lewis, Anderson claimed his first world title, coming through a thriller to defeat Taylor.

-Despite missing 55 doubles in the contest, Taylor never gave up in his pursuit of a 17th world title, taking the match all the way but Anderson came strong in the deciding set to become the first Scottish winner of the PDC World Championship.
+Despite missing 55 doubles in the contest, Taylor never gave up in his pursuit of a 17th world title, taking the match all the way to a deciding set but Anderson came strong in the deciding set to become the first Scottish winner of the title.